powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 #### PowerTransformer

-CGMES `PowerTransformers` represent electrical device consisting of two or more coupled windings, each represented by a `PowerTransformerEnd`.
+CGMES `PowerTransformers` represent electrical devices consisting of two or more coupled windings, each represented by a `PowerTransformerEnd`.
 PowSyBl only supports `PowerTransformers` with two or three windings.

 ##### PowerTransformer with two PowerTransformerEnds